-NOTE: If a temporary or full secret security clearance is not obtained within four months after offer acceptance, the offer may be rescinded.
+NOTE: If a full security investigation package is not submitted by the selected within 30 days after it is requested, the offer may be rescinded.
+If a security clearance is not able to be obtained within four months after the selected submits the initial security clearance documentation, the offer may be rescinded.

-NOTE: The incumbent must obtain Department of State medical clearance within six months after contract is issued.
-If medical clearance is not obtained within this period, USAID will terminate the contract at the convenience of the government.
+NOTE: The incumbent must obtain Department of State medical clearance within six months after the contract is issued.
+If a medical clearance is not obtained within this period, USAID may terminate the contract at the convenience of the government.